Chance to name Bolsover District Council's new street sweeping vehicles

 The chosen names will be proudly displayed on three new vehicles which will be out and about cleaning the district.

-Coun Deborah Watson, Bolsover District Council’s cabinet member for the Environment, said: “We want residents to feel part of our team and take an interest in what we do and what better way than helping us to choose names for our street sweepers.”
+Coun Deborah Watson, council cabinet member for the environment, said: “We want residents to feel part of our team and take an interest in what we do and what better way than helping us to choose names for our street sweepers.”

-The sweeper vehicles are responsible for keeping the roads and pavements across the 62 square miles of Bolsover District cleaning and clearing litter and other debris.
+The sweeper vehicles are responsible for keeping the roads and pavements across the 62 sq miles of Bolsover district – including Shirebrook and South Normanton – cleaning and clearing litter and other debris.

 They are supported by a dedicated team of street cleansing operatives who sweep, litter pick, empty litter bins, remove weeds and graffiti, as well as many other things to keep the district clean and tidy.